imhelle/yii-disqus-comments/README.md

 ```php
 <?php $this->widget('ext.DisqusComments.widgets.DisqusCommentsWidget', array('pageUrl' => $pageUrl)); ?>
 ```
 This widget can receive an URL for current website page.
-It needed for getting synchronised comments from DB.
+It needed for getting synchronized comments from DB.

 Extension has console command for synchronize comments from Disqus.